OferMania/memories/README.md

 - Templatifying the MemoryManager so we're not limited to managing buffers of type char.
 Ie `MemoryManager<T>` allows us to work on a buffer of type T.

-- Bound checking the markAllOccupied and markAllUnoccupied methods.
-I tried to bound-check whatever was reasonable given my time constraints in real life.
+- Bound checking start and count in the markAllOccupied and markAllUnoccupied methods.
+I tried to bound-check whatever was reasonable elsewhere given my time constraints in real life.

+- Working over characters in _availability_bitset in one shot, as opposed to bit by bit as done in the markOccupied() method.
+Similarly, incrementing or decrementing _available_bytes by some value n as opposed to doing so by one several times.
+There are tricks to do this correctly in a faster manner, but are easy to mess up & get wrong in coding.
+I was more worried about correctness of behavior than efficiency in my solution, so I chose not to do this.

 - Allowing MemoryManager to partition the buffers into multiple regions.
 This allows for multi-thread safety with improved concurrency over the single mutex attribute mentioned earlier.
 For this scenario, there's a different mutex object per region.
 Hence threads needing to Alloc() or Free() different regions aren't stuck waiting on each other.